 The Plan invests in a variety of investment funds.
 Investments in general are exposed to various risks, such as interest rate, credit, and overall volatility risk.
-Due to the level of risk associated with certain investments, it is reasonably possible that changes in the values of investments will occur in the near term and that such changes could materially affect the amounts reported in the statements of net assets available for benefits.
+Due to the level of risk associated with certain investments, it is reasonably possible that changes in the values of investments will occur in the near term and that such changes could materially affect the amounts reported in the statements of net position restricted for pensions.